February 7, 2022

 You may submit entries for the Sigma Delta Chi Awards using this online entry form.
 Entries are due by 11:59 p.m.
 ET on February 7, 2022.

 (Some exceptions apply.
 Please review the rules below and category-specific criteria at this link.)

 The Society of Professional Journalists is proud to announce the recipients of the 2020 Sigma Delta Chi Awards for excellence in journalism.
 Judges chose the winners from entries in categories covering print, radio, television and online.
-The awards recognize outstanding work published or broadcast in 2012.
+The awards recognize outstanding work published or broadcast in 2020.
 Click here to see a list of winners and view their work.

 The Sigma Delta Chi Awards date back to 1932, when the Society first honored six individuals for contributions to journalism.
 The current program began in 1939, when the organization awarded the first Distinguished Service Awards.
 These awards later became the Sigma Delta Chi Awards.

 The awards recognize the best in professional journalism in categories covering print/online, audio, television, and more.

 And for the first time this year, we are excited to announce the addition of Spanish-language awards in seven categories.

 – The contest is open to any work published or broadcast by a U.S. or international media outlet.
 Freelance work is eligible.
 Entries must have been published or broadcast during 2021.

 – Every entry must be accompanied by a cover letter.

 – If not originally published or broadcast in English, entries must include an English transcript or English subtitles.